 - See also: unicode, ascii, xml, html, css, mysql, java, tcl, unix

-- I have 17 facts about UTF-8. what would you like to know? email me and let me know how I can help.
+- Have a question about UTF-8 not answered here?
+Email me and let me know how I can help.